binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     DNS fwd/rev mismatch: <target> != <target.domain>
     <target> [<target ip>] 22 (?) open

+Again not the information an attacker is looking for.
 We also discuss risks and countermeasures around SSH in the VPS chapter.

 #### Web Application Firewall (WAF) Fingerprinting